4th of July Email Marketing Ideas

 If you run a travel agency, of course, you should reach out to your target audience long before the holiday.
 For instance, Hipmunk sent their first 4th of July email this year on May 15.
 In order, to draw attention to its email, Hipmunk used the subject line as follows:

 "When to buy for the 4th of July"

 - “Free shipping”.

 Subject lines are always followed by preheaders.
-And customers see it, too, before opening the messages.
+And recipients see it, too, prior to opening emails.
 Make it impressive and emotional!
 Convince customers to open your fourth of July emails.

 1. Pay tribute to Armed Forces